Measures

 Over the years, many MAs have worked with Town Councils and Grassroots Organisations to upgrade the common property in the Town Centres and Neighbourhood Centres to improve the shopping ambience for our residents.

-For rental shops, HDB and Town Councils will continue to bear 100% of the upgrading cost, up to $35,000 per shop.
+For rental shops, HDB and Town Councils will bear 100% of the upgrading cost, up to $35,000 per shop.

-Further, to support HDB shops to kick-start their revitalisation efforts, HDB will provide a funding of up to $10,000 for MAs to appoint consultants to provide preliminary concepts/artists’ impressions of ROS upgrading.
+To support HDB shops to kick-start their revitalisation efforts, HDB will provide a funding of up to $10,000 for MAs to appoint consultants to provide preliminary concepts/artist's impressions of ROS upgrading.

 The total funding will be based on the number of MA members, with an annual cap of $500 per sold shop and $1,000 per rental shop.
 MAs need to plan at least 2 events per year in order to qualify for the funding.
 The funding can be used to pay for the events’ publicity and logistical costs.